woocommerce/woocommerce/readme.txt

 * Tweak - Formatted addresses in emails in a table to maintain appearance when printing
 * Tweak - Better support for supercache - detect late_init or don't cache
 * Tweak - Added generate_title_html() to settings API
-* Tweak - PayPal standard: No longer using shipping_1 because a) paypal ignore it if *any* shipping rules are within paypal, b) paypal ignore anyhing over 5 digits, so 999.99 is the max
+* Tweak - PayPal standard: No longer using shipping_1 because a) paypal ignore it if *any* shipping rules are within paypal, b) paypal ignore anything over 5 digits, so 999.99 is the max
 * Tweak - Optimised dashboard icons for retina displays
 * Tweak - added is_purchasable class method for products
 * Fix - Removed session_name from 1.6 to prevent issues when other plugins start a session first.
 Instead, added a KB article on how to do it manually (if needed, this is an edge case)